Sandoval, Belt homer in Giants’ win over D’backs

-PHOENIX (AP) — Pablo Sandoval and Brandon Belt hit solo home runs to lead the San Francisco Giants over the Arizona Diamondbacks 8-5 Saturday night.

-Madison Bumgarner (3-4) pitched 6 1/3 innings, allowing four runs and five hits with six strikeouts.
-He won for the third time in his last four starts.

-Sandoval pinch-hit in the eighth inning with two out and drove a 2-2 pitch from Matt Andriese over the right field fence for his second career pinch-homer.
+Pablo Sandoval and Brandon Belt hit solo home runs for the Giants.
+Sandoval pinch-hit in the eighth inning with two outs and drove a 2-2 pitch from Matt Andriese over the right-field fence for his second career pinch-homer.

 Belt’s home run, also off Andriese, splashed down in the pool beyond right field in the top of the ninth with two outs.